FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 ## Spiritcry
 ### Mantras
 ### Talents
+## Mantra Modifiers
+Mantras are the memories, teachings, and ability to create and use special techniques by past Masters of the Attunements.
+One can Recall that memory of the Mantra to later give it benefits with Mantra Modifiers to enhance the technique further than normal, or even give them special abilities or change how they work completely.

+Mantra Modifiers are special items that you can gain over the course of the campaign that help apply additional benefits and downsides to your Mantra depending on the technique itself and the Modifiers being applied to it, with certain Modifiers giving neutral benefits whilst others give unique benefits like creating more summonable projectiles whilst using the attack or changing the way a Mantra fundamentally works overall.

+Here's the basic-list of effects that a Modifier can do to affect Mantras without giving unique effects:
+### Common Modifiers
+- Cloud Stone +5ft to Width of Mantra, -1 second to Mantra Duration, +10 Ether Cost
+- Stratus Stone - +10ft to Width of Mantra, +20 Ether Cost
+- Crystal Lens - +5ft to Length of Mantra, -5ft to Width of Mantra, +10 Ether Cost
+- Perfect Lens - +10ft to Length of Mantra, +20 Ether Cost
+- Aeon Logstone - +2 seconds to Mantra Duration, -5ft to Range of Mantras, +10 Ether Cost
+- Eternal Logstone - +3 Seconds to Mantra Duration, +20 Ether Cost
+- Drift Shard - -1 second to Mantra Duration, increases Projectile Range by +10ft/Decreases length needed to finish multi-hit Mantras by -0.5 Second, +10 Ether Cost
+- Rush Shard - Increases Projectile Range by +15ft and increases the difficulty to Dodge and Parry by +1/Decreases length needed to finish multi-hit Mantras by -1 Second, +20 Ether Cost
+- Amnesic Driftwood - Used to remove all Modifiers on a Mantra; does not refund money or materials used
+- Glass Stone - Increase size of Projectiles by +5ft/reach of Mantra vertically by +5ft, -1 second to Mantra Duration, +2 seconds to elemental and passive effects with Mantra, +10 Ether Cost
+- Magnifying Stone - Increase size of Projectiles by +10ft/reach of Mantra Vertically by +10ft and reach of Cone by +5ft, -1 second to Mantra Duration, +3 seconds to elemental and passive effects with Mantra, +20 Ether Cost
+- Vibrant Gem - +2 Elemental Intensity, +20 Ether Cost
+### Deep Gems
+- Blessed Gem - On a successful hit, the Mantra can be casted an extra time within 4 seconds and carries over to the next round
+- Bloodless Gem - Reduces total damage of Mantra by 20% in exchange for healing them for 60% of the damage dealt, up to to a Cap of 15 HP per-second
+- Blue Gem - Reduces Mantra Ether Cost by 50%
+- Insignia Gem - After using a Mantra with this Gem, decrease the start-up of the next Mantra used within the Round by 50%
+- Wayward Gem - Gives the player access to the Wayward Mantra.
+When a Mantra strikes the target, it places a Mark on them visible to everyone, then 1 second after the Mark has been applied the user can teleport to them immediately without wind-up, duration, or end-lag.
+- Wind Gem - After hitting an enemy with the Mantra, for 2 Rounds the user has their Movement Speed tripled
+### Sparks
+- Blast Spark - Applies "Explosion" to compatible Mantra.
+- Magnet Spark - Applies "Magnet Shot" to compatible Mantra.
+- Multiplying Spark - Applies "Triple Shot" to compatible Mantra.
+- Reversal Spark - Applies "Reversal" to compatible Mantra.
+- Round Spark - Applies "Round Shot" to compatible Mantra.
+- Spring Spark - Applies "Spring" to compatible Mantra.
+- Tornado Spark - Applies "Spin" to compatible Mantra.
+- Mirage Stone - Applies "Comfort" to compatible Mantra.
+- Falseflame Stone -  Applies "Negative" to compatible Mantra.
+- Haunting Stone - Applies "Haunting" to compatible Mantra.

+The following terms for the Modifier conversions from game to game:
+- Size: Width of Mantra
+- Range: Length of Mantra
+- Duration: How long Mantra lasts
+- Speed: How long it takes to finish the Mantra whilst sometimes adding extra attacks/how fast projectile travels
+- AOE: Height of Mantra
+- Elemental Intensity: Dictates if an element is powerful enough to affect another element with its presence (E.g. higher Firecharm can melt the ice of a weaker Frostdraw), with every 25 points of Elemental Intensity increasing Attunement Mantra Damage by +1
 # Actions
 These are the actions you can perform during Combat in no particular order, listed as such:
 - Move - Move up to 15ft, Run up to 30ft, or Sprint up to 60ft (1/2/3 seconds; Sprint disables Quick Attack, Block, Parry, Quick-Equip, Throw, and Use Item.)